 Think of them as the story of your session told in four clear chapters: what you observed, what you did, how the client reacted, and what happens next.

 This note format creates clarity and focus.
-You’re not left guessing what to write, and colleagues reviewing the clinical notes can follow the logic easily.
-It’s also efficient: the standardised format means you spend less time writing and more time with clients.
-Perhaps most importantly, it supports better outcomes because it makes trends and changes more visible and supports continuity of care.
+You’re not left guessing what to write, and colleagues reviewing the notes can follow the logic easily.
+It’s also efficient: the standardized format means you spend less time writing and more time with clients.

 DAP vs. SOAP vs. BIRP: What’s the Difference?